Category

 Mitigate cybersecurity threats

-Physical security also has a critical role in maintaining cybersecurity.
-A physical security assessment will help you identify and mitigate vulnerabilities that could lead to unauthorized physical access to critical information systems and data.
+While most penetration testing and cyberattack response planning are out of scope, physical security programs play a critical role in maintaining cybersecurity.
+A physical security assessment will help you identify and mitigate vulnerabilities that could lead to unauthorized physical access to critical information systems and sensitive data.

 Your assessment should evaluate the effectiveness of any surveillance systems, security cameras, access controls, and security policies to ensure they meet any requirements and expectations.
 By revealing potential physical security weaknesses, you’ll be better able to implement improved safeguards that bolster your overall cybersecurity.